Students Implement Change

-This program is designed to empower elementary, middle and high school students participating in the Dream in Green Academy’s environmental education programs by providing grants to support Green Team’s ‘green’ initiatives.
-5th to 12th grade students will learn to brainstorm ideas, manage budgets, work as a team, and execute projects that will have a long-lasting impact on the environment.
+This program is designed to empower elementary, middle and high school students participating in the Dream in Green Academy’s environmental education programs by providing grants to support Green Team’s ‘green’ initiatives. kindergarten to 12th grade students learn to brainstorm ideas, manage budgets, work as a team, and execute projects that have a long-lasting impact on the environment.

-In the 2016-2017 academic year, Dream in Green will award 17 grants totaling $22,750 for Green Teams to design and complete monthly challenge activities, eco-summits and ‘eco-hubs’ projects from October 2016 to April 2017.
-Here is the breakdown:
+In the 2020-2021 academic year, Dream in Green will award grants totaling $10,000 for Green Teams to design and complete monthly challenge activities and eco-summit projects from October 2020 to April 2021.
+The breakdown is as follows:

-Monthly Challenge Grants (from October to March): Two (2) $550 grants per month to support monthly challenge activities included in the 2016-2017 Academy Guidebook.
-Monthly themes include energy efficiency, water conservation, waste reduction and recycling, alternative transportation, ‘green’ living and food efficiency.
+From October to March: Elementary, middle and high schools will be awarded grants of up to $350.
+Grants are to be used to support a green initiative that aligns with one of DIG’s monthly themes.
+Monthly themes include energy efficiency, water quality & conservation, waste reduction & recycling, alternative transportation, ‘green’ living and food efficiency.
 We also encourage schools to create their own projects in relation to the environmental topic of the month.

-To qualify for Dream in Green’s Green Leadership Grants, your school must meet the following criteria:
+To qualify for Dream in Green’s Green Leadership Grants, schools must meet the following criteria:

-- Schools must be enrolled in one of the three programs available under The Academy
+- Schools must be enrolled in the Green Schools Challenge.

-- A school can be awarded only one monthly challenge/Eco-Summit grant during the program cycle
+- A school may be awarded only one monthly challenge/Eco-Summit grant during the program cycle.

-- Checks can only be made payable to schools or school PTAs upon receipt of an invoice
+- Checks can only be made payable to schools or school PTAs upon Dream in Green’s receipt of an invoice

 We will use the following evaluation rubric to determine best proposals:

-Submit the grant application form(s) found on the links below to tell us about the green project you would like to develop and implement at your school.
+Submit the grant proposal form(s) found on the links below to tell us about the green project the Green Team would like to develop and implement at school.
 Your proposal should be concise and realistic, and must include a narrative, project timeline, budget and evaluation plan.
-Please keep to the word count suggested for each section.

 Green Teams that are awarded a grant are required to submit a follow-up report after project completion and are encouraged to share their completed projects on social media.
-Please use the following hashtag for your posts #GreenLeadershipGrants
+Please use the following hashtag for your posts: #GreenLeadershipGrants #GLG #DIGGLG

 Dream in Green staff want to know about the project you created!
-Awardees of the monthly challenge/eco-summit grants will have 30 days to complete the project and 45 days to provide the required documentation, including receipts, project completion evaluation report, and pictures.
-Awardees for the ‘eco-hub’ grants will have three months to complete the project and 30 days to submit the project completion evaluation report, pictures and receipts.
-Use the report guidelines below for guidance:
+Awardees of the Monthly Challenge/Eco-Summit Grants will have 60 days to complete the project and to provide the required documentation, including pictures, project completion evaluation report and survey.
+Contact the Program Manager for more information.